In this article, you’ll learn:

 The burden of a forward mortgage payment for retirees

-Forward, or “traditional,” mortgage payments represent a serious financial burden for anyone who has one, whether for new homeowners still in the middle of their working lives or seniors in or nearing retirement.
+Forward, or “traditional,” mortgage payments represent a severe financial burden for anyone who has one, whether for new homeowners still in the middle of their working lives or seniors in or nearing retirement.

-In fact, still having a traditional mortgage payments in retirement tends to hit seniors much harder than their younger counterparts, because often, seniors live on a fixed income that comes from accounts like 401Ks or IRAs along with Social Security benefits.
+Still, having a traditional mortgage payment in retirement tends to hit seniors much harder than their younger counterparts because seniors often live on a fixed income from accounts like 401Ks or IRAs and Social Security benefits.

-Many seniors are only able to count on their Social Security benefits, which makes the burden of a forward mortgage more painful to bear.
+Many seniors can only count on their Social Security benefits, making the burden of a forward mortgage more painful to bear.

 More financial peace of mind

-By replacing your forward mortgage with a reverse mortgage, the necessity of needing to make that monthly forward mortgage payment is gone.
+Replacing your forward mortgage with a reverse mortgage means the need to make that monthly forward mortgage payment is gone.
 Reverse mortgages do not require monthly mortgage payments as long as you live in the home as your primary residence and maintain it in line with the guidelines presented by the Department of Housing and Urban Development (HUD).

-You also need to stay current on your property taxes and homeowners’ insurance.
-Leveraging a reverse mortgage can give you the opportunity to relieve a lot of financial stress by saying goodbye to the persistent necessity of needing to make your monthly mortgage payment.
+Staying current on your property taxes and homeowners’ insurance would be best.
+Leveraging a reverse mortgage can allow you to relieve a lot of financial stress by saying goodbye to the constant necessity of needing to make your monthly mortgage payment.

-Eliminating that part of your monthly expenses can give you the opportunity to plan ahead for other unexpected expenses if they come up, or it can free up more cash for you to do other things that are important to you.
+Eliminating that part of your monthly expenses can allow you to plan ahead for other unexpected fees if they come up or free up more cash for you to do other important things.

 Still want to make payments?
 You can.

-Borrowers always have the option to make payments as they would like, and if they are able.
-Some borrowers who work on commission, such as Realtors, even approach the reverse mortgage with the strategy of making payments when they receive commissions.
+Borrowers always have the option to make payments as they would like if they are able.
+Some borrowers who work on commission, such as Realtors, even approach the reverse mortgage to make payments when they receive commissions.

-This enables them to keep the loan balance lower than if they were to simply make no payments.
+This enables them to keep the loan balance lower than if they made no payments.

 Pro Tips

-Before signing up for just any reverse mortgage, pay close attention to the lenders closing costs and interest rates!
-Sadly, many seniors just apply with celebrity pitchman seen on TV, when they should be shopping multiple sources for the best deal.
+Before signing up for any reverse mortgage, pay close attention to the lender’s closing costs and interest rates!
+Sadly, many seniors apply with celebrity advertisers seen on TV when they should be shopping multiple sources for the best deal.

 Shop the Rate